Darkflib/flibcast/README.md

 | `stopped` | Runtime has been torn down and directories cleaned |
 | `error` | The pipeline failed (stale HLS, missing binaries, etc.) |

 Use the status endpoint or CLI command to poll `last_segment_age_ms`; values below ~8000 ms indicate the playlist is still live.
+Each session record includes `started_at`, `width`, and `height` so you can differentiate runs when quickly switching pages.

 When you delete a session (API or CLI) the runtime stops FFmpeg, closes the browser, signals Xvfb, tells the receiver to stop, and finally removes the session directory.
 Deleting an already-failed session is safe—the cleanup routines are idempotent.

 **Manual cleanup:** If the process hosting the API is interrupted, call `python -c "from app.core.session import SessionManager; SessionManager().all()"` to see any orphaned sessions and delete the corresponding directories.